Does it ever feel like you’re constantly telling your kids to stop complaining?

 I hope these conversation starters have been helpful to you and that at least one of them can prompt gratitude in both your children’s hearts and your own heart in this holiday season.

-Inside you’ll find one Scripture passage along with a question and prayer prompt for each day leading up to Thanksgiving (update: 2017 Thanksgiving falls on the 23rd but you can just double up one day!).
+Inside you’ll find one Scripture passage along with a question and prayer prompt for 24 days leading up to Thanksgiving.
 There are also 6 printable Bible verse notecards with the download!